 - What are my real reasons for staying in this relationship?

 I must point out that not all toxic relationships are destructive.
 There are many reasons we encounter toxic people.
-A common reason being the mirror effect.
+A common reason being the Mirror of the Empath Effect.
 Certain encounters act as a mirror and show us weaknesses or issues we need to resolve within ourselves.

 You may have seen a pattern of behaviour in the way family and friends behave towards you.
 For example: friends may act overly needy towards you or they may not be there for you when you need them.
 If you notice any behaviour, in others, being a trend, it is most definitely not happening by chance.
 Any undesirable behaviour that repeats, in any type of relationship, is something that needs to be investigated.
 Repetition highlights flaws or issues that they need to worked on and learnt from.